Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec03.md

 ## Vision-Transformers

-They use onlt the encoder part of the architecture where the image is divided into patches which are flattened and projects with a linear layer or a CNN.
-One addition made in vision transformers is a learnable class embedding  that helps the model to understand the ??
+Vision transformers build on the same ideas used in a transformer.
+Typically, they use only the encoder part of the architecture where patches are extracted from images and are flattened to form the tokens for the attention mechanism.
+They are usually  projected using a linear layer or a CNN before performing the calculations.
+Apart from this, vision transformers also include an additional *class token* in the embeddings to help learn the global information across the image.